Get Help from Bob Vila

 If you’ve got really old plumbing, harsh drain chemicals can cause damage.
 Try a naturally biodegrading drain cleaner or this homemade remedy: Pour in a half cup of baking soda, then a whole cup of white vinegar.
 Cover the drain for five minutes and flush it with a gallon of boiling water.

 Some clogs call for a plunger.
-The key here is to create a vacuum., but the idea is to create a vacuum, not just a mess.
+The key here is to create a vacuum, not just a mess.
 Stop up any air vents or adjoining drains, and if you’re working on the kitchen sink, you need to clamp off the dishwasher hose and seal the drain openings in the other sink basins.
 If it’s the bathroom sink or tub, plug the overflow opening with a wet rag.
 With at least a couple inches of some water in the basin, you want to plunge rapidly several times, pulling up sharply at the end to move the clog.
 You may need to do this several times.